Russian trolls boosted voter fraud fears months before election

 The frequency of the tweets began picking up as Election Day drew near.

-On November 1, Russian troll America_1st_ wrote "We have an admission of a supposed poll watcher committing #VoterFraud!
+On Nov.
+1, Russian troll America_1st_ wrote: "We have an admission of a supposed poll watcher committing #VoterFraud!
 This guy will join Hillary in prison!"

 The hashtag was promoted by other high-impact impostor accounts, including the popular @Pamela_Moore13 — an account with over 70,000 followers, whose profile showed a nearly naked masked woman holding an American flag.
 “Moore” identified herself as a "Pro-God" conservative from Texas who was "Anti-Racism."

-The “Moore” account was retweeted at other points in the campaign by political figures in the Trump orbit, including Donald Trump, Jr., the son of now-fired Trump National Security Adviser Michael Flynn, and Trump associate and political consultant Roger Stone.
+The “Moore” account was retweeted at other points in the campaign by political figures in the Trump orbit, including Donald Trump Jr.; the son of Michael Flynn, Trump's fired national security adviser; and Trump associate and political consultant Roger Stone.

 “Moore” also tweeted four times on Election Day about voter fraud.
 On Election Day and into the following morning, even after the election had been called, @Pamela_Moore13 went back and forth between tweeting about voter fraud and touting Trump's wins.